25 years of growing this method

 - Indi has spoken at 60+ conferences globally (six of them online during the 2020 pandemic), and 30+ internal talks for organizations

-- 2020: counted the 58th opportunity map Indi has created for a client
+- 2020: counts the 58th opportunity map Indi has created for a client

-- 2018: Indi begins building a series of live online training about listening skills, synthesis, creating mental model diagrams & thinking-style segments
+- 2018: Indi begins building a series of live online training about listening skills, synthesis, creating mental model diagrams & thinking-style segments; she adopts the term “opportunity map” suggested to her by several practitioners at big tech companies

-- 2016: Indi narrated Practical Empathy for Audible
+- 2016: Indi narrates Practical Empathy for Audible

-- 2008: Indi begins offering workshops to organizations
+- 2008: Indi begins offering workshops to organizations; she continues to do freelance research for clients

-- 2008: Indi’s book Mental Models was published as the first Rosenfeld Media book, introducing the problem space research method to a wider audience
+- 2008: Indi’s book Mental Models is published as the first Rosenfeld Media book, introducing the problem space research method to a wider audience

-- 2006: Indi returns to freelance consulting, doing research studies for many clients
+- 2006: Indi returns to freelance consulting, doing research studies, mental model diagrams, and gap analysis for many clients

-- 2001: Indi was a founding partner of Adaptive Path, the pioneering UX agency responsible for knowledge sharing via many channels
+- 2001: Indi is a founding partner of Adaptive Path, the pioneering UX agency responsible for knowledge sharing via many channels; she conducts research, creates mental model diagrams, and teaches everyone she can how to see opportunities in the gaps between the mental models and the business capabilities meant to support them

-- 1992: Indi begins freelance work, starting with apps in the PenPoint tablet (early handwriting recognition), and continuing through the Dot Com era
+- 1992: Indi begins freelance work, starting with apps in the PenPoint tablet (early handwriting recognition)

 - 1989: Indi moves into interaction design, in Unix, during the Motif vs XToolkit+ competition